NVIDIA Vs. The Media ft. GamersNexus

 the quality is getting lost somewhere in that chain.

 Like, you would be excited about something cool in tech coming out.
+Yeah.

 Like, if something cool happened, and the coolest we've got is, yeah, sometimes I can't work out what I'm thinking, so I just make one image, and hopefully, my artist gets it.

+But the artist, yeah, it's just like that.
 We're three years in, and that's the best we've got.

 Yeah, and I think we early, early on with GPT,

-when we ran one of the first news stories that we ran about it, and I was trying to understand like, what is this thing?
+when we ran one of the first news stories that we ran about it, and I was trying to understand, like, what is this thing?

 I remember feeding it a spreadsheet I had made with our own data and asking it to analyze the results.
+And it was just like,

-and keep in mind this was early, but it had hallucinated so much
+and keep in mind, this was early, but it had hallucinated so much

+that I was just, I was disillusioned.
 It was like, okay, this is just, it literally just made everything up.

-And that was kind of how I was at the beginning as well, because I loved dude dad's McGizmos.
+And that was kind of how I was at the beginning as well, because I love my dude dads, my gizmos.
+I was kind of like, okay, everyone's talking about this.

 And so I tried to do all of the things they talked about.
+Oh, it could automate your work.

+I'm a spreadsheet heavy guy.
 And this crap can't even do that.

 Okay.

-it's but back to nvidia for a second because this will be the last nvidia one i think You have done a really good job of kind of tracking NVIDIA as they've jumped towards these movements, but they've done this, but they did.
+it's but back to nvidia for a second because this will be the last nvidia one i think you have done a really good job of kind of tracking nvidia as they've jumped towards these movements but they've done this but they did how big was their move towards crypto that's actually something i've had trouble encapsulating before Did they really shift the company that aggressively in that direction?

-NVIDIA's relationship with crypto is weird.
+That's a good question.
+So, from my Nvidia's relationship with crypto is weird.

-I remember at one point there was some kind of earnings call or something where it was during one of the
+I remember at one point there was some kind of earnings call or something where it was during one of the GPU mining sort of apocalypses where consumers couldn't get cards because they were all being bought by crypto mining.

 And